 "With all your partiality for Cottager's wife," said Henry Crawford, "it will be impossible to make anything of it fit for your sister, and we must not suffer her good-nature to be imposed on.
 We must not allow her to accept the part.
 She must not be left to her own complaisance.
 Her talents will be wanted in Amelia.
 Amelia is a character more difficult to be well represented than even Agatha.
 I consider Amelia is the most difficult character in the whole piece.
 It requires great powers, great nicety, to give her playfulness and simplicity without extravagance.
 I have seen good actresses fail in the part.
-Simplicity, indeed, is beyond the reach of almost every actress by profession.
-It requires a delicacy of feeling which they have not.
-It requires a gentlewoman-a Julia Bertram.
-You will undertake it, I hope?" turning to her with a look of anxious entreaty, which softened her a little; but while she hesitated what to say, her brother again interposed with Miss Crawford's better claim.
+Simplicity, indeed, to find herself at that moment the only speaker in the room, and to feel that almost every eye was upon her; "but I really cannot act."